Neuroenhancement: Modafinil

 Approved for treating narcolepsy, obstructive sleep apnea, and shift work sleep disorder, modafinil is a wakefulness-promoting drug used to decrease fatigue, increase vigilance, and reduce daytime sleepiness.
 Modafinil improves alertness, attention, long-term memory, and daily performance in people with sleep disorders.

 In sustained sleep deprivation, repeated use of modafinil helped individuals maintain higher levels of wakefulness than a placebo, but did not help attention and executive function.
 Modafinil may impair one's self-monitoring ability; a common trend found in research studies indicated that participants rated their performances on cognitive tests higher than it was, suggesting an "overconfidence" effect.

 Methylphenidate

 Methylphenidate (MPH), also known as Ritalin, is a stimulant that is used to treat attention-deficit hyperactivity disorder (ADHD).
-MPH is abused by a segment of the general population, especially college students.
+MPH is abused by a segment of the general population, especially university students.

 A comparison between the sales of MPH to the number of people for whom it was prescribed revealed a disproportionate ratio, indicating high abuse.
 MPH may impair cognitive performance.